byterubpay/byterub-site/_posts/2018-02-03-logs-for-the-Community-meeting-held-on-2018-02-03.md

 **\<cryptochangements>** ok cool
 **\<rehrar>** Alright, so the basic idea of this Outreach, is that we get a small subgroup of interested community members to make a list, identifying other exciting open-source projects.
 They don't have to be crypto or privacy created.
 Mostly stuff that is trying to change the world.
 **\<rehrar>** We then do what I'm calling a
-**\<rehrar>** 'Monero bomb' of this project (sorry, pressed enter by accident)
+**\<rehrar>** 'ByteRub bomb' of this project (sorry, pressed enter by accident)
-**\<rehrar>** Where a bunch of us Monero people go to them, see what they need, and do it.
+**\<rehrar>** Where a bunch of us ByteRub people go to them, see what they need, and do it.
 Things like translations, website work, infographics, whatever.
 **\<rehrar>** Then we disappear into the night.
-They've just got "Monero'd"
+They've just got "ByteRub'd"
-**\<rehrar>** The ultimate goal of something like this being to build bridges of relationship with the open source community at large, and solidify Monero's place there.
+**\<rehrar>** The ultimate goal of something like this being to build bridges of relationship with the open source community at large, and solidify ByteRub's place there.
 **\<rehrar>** In its purest form, open-source is a more-or-less altruistic way to see the world change, and empower people with software, rich and poor.
 **\<rehrar>** In its purest form, it's not about the money.
 **\<rehrar>** Cryptocurrency is very strange, in that, for most projects, it's all about the money, despite being open source.
 It's a weird bastardization.
 But you see with the launch of Bitcoin, it was about changing the world by providing a better money, not about making money.
-**\<rehrar>** I like to think Monero subscribes to being like that.
+**\<rehrar>** I like to think ByteRub subscribes to being like that.
 We're not about getting rich.
 We're about changing the world, and there's a lot of other projects that are trying to do that in small ways too
 **\<ArticMine>** This seems to me to e a very worthwhile project
-**\<rehrar>** Monero can show them some love, get our word out there and help them spread theirs at the same time.
+**\<rehrar>** ByteRub can show them some love, get our word out there and help them spread theirs at the same time.
-**\<rehrar>** We can help them get set up with Monero donations, etc. etc. etc. What we can accomplish for them is only limited by the skills of the volunteers we have.
+**\<rehrar>** We can help them get set up with ByteRub donations, etc. etc. etc. What we can accomplish for them is only limited by the skills of the volunteers we have.
 **\<cryptochangement>** sounds good, it would be awesome if we could get the coordination for that
-**\<rehrar>** This also gives a project for the many people who want to help Monero, but don't know how cuz they can't code.
+**\<rehrar>** This also gives a project for the many people who want to help ByteRub, but don't know how cuz they can't code.
 **\<rehrar>** Either way, that's my idea.
 **\<rehrar>** If we like it, I can start work on it.
-**\<ArticMine>** Of course we can look at Monero as a multi-billion dollar crypto-currency with an elaborate security model based entirely upon software freedom
+**\<ArticMine>** Of course we can look at ByteRub as a multi-billion dollar crypto-currency with an elaborate security model based entirely upon software freedom
 **\<cryptochangement>** I for one like it
 **\<cryptochangement>** looks like a small crowd today
 **\<sgp>** @rehrar I think the most difficult part would be finding enough participants
 **\<rehrar>** This is true.
-**\<rehrar>** Which is kind of sad, since Monero community is so big, but that's the way it goes with anything, I think.
+**\<rehrar>** Which is kind of sad, since ByteRub community is so big, but that's the way it goes with anything, I think.
 **\<cryptochangement>** I think we could easily find enough people in time, but coordinating volunteers to do stuff like that all together in a short-ish amount of time would probably be the bigger challenge
 **\<sgp>** Maybe a mailing list would help more than subreddit posts.
 Not sure
-**\<ArticMine>** There is also a lack of awareness in the Monero community as a whole as to the critical role Free Software and software freedom play in Monero
+**\<ArticMine>** There is also a lack of awareness in the ByteRub community as a whole as to the critical role Free Software and software freedom play in ByteRub
 **\<rehrar>** We can have a 'sign up sheet' where people sign up to receive emails about stuff.
 They say their skills, and once a month we have a new project to help.
 **\<cryptochangement>** the problem with a r/ post is that most people over there are just scrolling by with short attention spans
 **\<rehrar>** \^ ArticMine
 **\<rehrar>** Most people don't really understand open source as a whole.
-They know Monero IS open source, but they don't know the ideals of open source, and how it tries to change the world
+They know ByteRub IS open source, but they don't know the ideals of open source, and how it tries to change the world
 **\<cryptochangement>** the 'sign up sheet' sounds like a good idea tho
 **\<sgp>** @rehrar sounds good, as long as you include clear projects for beginners to work on
 **\<rehrar>** Then maybe we can have a sticky in the Community subreddit of the project we're helping this month
 **\<rehrar>** final though from me:
 **\<cryptochangement>** the community subbreddit is nice, but pretty small :/
 **\<rehrar>** even if all this accomplishes is tiny bits of help (financial or otherwise) toward a project, the other thing it accomplishes is spreading the word of open-source as a whole to our community, and generating awareness for other projects that some in the community might find useful
-**\<rehrar>** it's pretty easy to 'catch the vision' of Monero, when you catch the vision of open source as well.
+**\<rehrar>** it's pretty easy to 'catch the vision' of ByteRub, when you catch the vision of open source as well.
 **\<ArticMine>** ^^ This is critical
 **\<rehrar>** In the end, isn't that the goal of the Community workgroup?
 **\<rehrar>** We try to make a better community
 **\<rehrar>** and a better community, is a community that 'gets it'
 **\<sgp>** Yes, at least imo
-**\<ArticMine>** It can be part of the role of the Monero Community
+**\<ArticMine>** It can be part of the role of the ByteRub Community
 **\<rehrar>** so it makes sense that our subreddit and stuff is small
 **\<rehrar>** cuz not many people 'get it' ;)
 **\<sgp>** @rehrar part of it is me mostly using the subreddit only for announcements
-**\<rehrar>** Either way, once again, it will make an outward focus for Monero instead of just an inward ones, which will set us apart from other crypto projects.
+**\<rehrar>** Either way, once again, it will make an outward focus for ByteRub instead of just an inward ones, which will set us apart from other crypto projects.
 **\<rehrar>** *bows* thank you
 **\<cryptochangement>** *applauds*
 **\<rehrar>** (my rant for the meeting)
-**\<ArticMine>** To me it is a recognition o the debt Monero own the FLOSS communities
+**\<ArticMine>** To me it is a recognition o the debt ByteRub own the FLOSS communities
 **\<ArticMine>** owes
 **\<sgp>** Yeah, I think it's a good project to have
 **\<serhack>** hi :)